 Vulnerability Discovery

 Any vulnerability scanning tool will include policies and templates.
-These make it easy to configure each scan against common benchmarks like the CIS benchmark.
+These make it easy to configure each scan against standard benchmarks like the CIS benchmark.
 Network and asset scans apply these policies and use the systems referenced below to identify vulnerabilities.

-CVSS vs CVE vs NVD
+CVSS vs. CVE vs. NVD

 Vulnerability Management

-Previously mentioned, a vulnerability management tool will assist in prioritizing and triaging vulnerabilities.
+As previously mentioned, a vulnerability management tool will assist in prioritizing and triaging vulnerabilities.

-If you already run a vulnerability program on your security team you are likely struggling to patch every vulnerability.
+If you already run a vulnerability program on your security team, you are likely struggling to patch every vulnerability.
 In fact, it can be impossible when there are thousands of outstanding patches on hundreds of servers.
 There is no way to remediate every vulnerability.
 You must triage and prioritize the most important ones.

 How to Triage and Prioritize Important Vulnerabilities?